 Who does it apply to?

-Most institutions will be affected by these changes.
 The laws apply to any institution doing business with EU and its citizens, such as accommodation providers accepting residents from those countries.
-The laws will be enforced from the 25th May 2018.
+The laws began to be enforced on 25th May 2018.

 What is StarRez compliant to?